CesiumGS/cdb-to-3dtiles/README.md

 Preserve geometry and texture quality with command line options for controlling mesh decimation|:heavy_check_mark:
 Clamp models to the primary elevation dataset|:heavy_check_mark:
 Clamp vector layers to the primary elevation dataset|:x:

+#### Roadmap

+* Windows support
+* Performance improvements
+* Automatic upload to Cesium ion
+* Support more CDB datasets
+* Clamp vector layers
+* Output 3D Tiles Next (for interoperability with One World Terrain Well-Formed Format)

+If you would like to provide feedback or accelerate the product roadmap for features you would like to see included, please contact [Shehzan Mohammed](mailto:shehzan@cesium.com).

 #### CDB versions